 - Providing incredible support at no cost or not.

 - Test if they are mobile-optimized and allowing the related customizations or not.

 Choose the plan that suits your budget for eCommerce Store Development.

 The ecommerce platforms don’t offer everything for free.
 Some of them are available in free, paid, or in the combination of free and paid.
-Mostly, the platform combines the need for multiple technologies in one package and charge accordingly.
+Mostly, the platform combines the need for multiple technologies in one package and charges accordingly.